Kinds of types in Scala

 It follows the mathematical definition exactly:

-which mean that the order of composing type using with
+which means that the order of composing type using with does not matter.

 val sc: Str with Count